 Embedded Derivatives.
-The Company is deemed to have foreign currency forward contracts embedded in certain of the Company's customer agreements that are priced in currencies different from the functional or local currencies of the parties involved.
-These embedded derivatives are separated from their host contracts and carried on the Company's balance sheet at their fair value.
-The majority of these embedded derivatives arise as a result of the Company's foreign subsidiaries pricing their customer contracts in U.S. Dollars.
+We are deemed to have foreign currency forward contracts embedded in certain of our customer agreements that are priced in currencies different from the functional or local currencies of the parties involved.
+These embedded derivatives are separated from their host contracts and carried on our balance sheet at their fair value.
+The majority of these embedded derivatives arise as a result of our foreign subsidiaries pricing their customer contracts in U.S. Dollars.